+- Number of input files

 - Number of records to be sorted

 - Record size

 - Number of sequence specifications

 - Whether or not alternate collating sequence is being used.

 - Disk location of the input, work, and output files

 - Whether or not automatic work file allocation is being used

 - Order of records in the input file

 - Use of the non-verify option

 - Region size

 - System environment in which a sort job executes

+- Use of the loadable sort interface

 The following text describes how each factor affects the time required to run a sort job.
+Sample timings are provided at the end of this chapter.